-As more and more individuals get comfortable in the digital world, Estate Planning has changed to address the collection and transfer of digital assets.
-The widespread use of a legacy contact allows owners of digital content to determine what will happen with it after they die.
-Read on to learn more.
+As more and more individuals get comfortable in the digital world, Estate Planning has evolved to address the collection and transfer of digital assets.
+The widespread use of a legacy contact and password managers gives owners of digital content control in determining what happens to the digital information after they die.